Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (e) Repealed.
 [B.C.
 Reg.
 216/2020, s.
 7 (d).]

-(3.1) A road permit holder must remove the following structures from the oil and gas road before any period of high flow begins:
+(3.1) A road permit holder must remove the following structures from the energy resource road before any period of high flow begins:

 (a) a bridge referred to in subsection (2), or the components of the bridge that are vulnerable to damage by high flow;